-Fig. 1.
-Type I Error (a) and test power (b-i) of Shapiro-Wilk test (SW; orange), Anderson-Darling test (AD; cyan), Lilliefors test (LF; blue), and Kolmogorov-Smirnov test (KS; green) for different distributions and sample sizes.
-The magenta line shows each distribution, and the black dash line shows a close normal distribution to each distribution.
-The distributions cover a variety of standardized skewness ($\sqrt{\beta_1}$) and kurtosis (β_2).
+FIG. 1. (a) Type I error and (b)-(i) test power of Shapiro-Wilk test (SW; orange), Anderson-Darling test (AD; cyan), Lilliefors test (LF; blue), and Kolmogorov-Smirnov test (KS; green) for different distributions and sample sizes.
+The magenta line shows each distribution, and the black dashed line shows a close normal distribution to each distribution.
+The distributions cover a variety of standardized skewness ( $\sqrt{\beta_1}$ ) and kurtosis ( $\beta_2$ ).

-The overall results show that in all cases the power of SWT is superior to the other tests for small sample sizes, which is the regime of interest for ensemble data assimilation applied to weather models.
+the regime of interest for ensemble data assimilation applied to weather models.
 This result is generally consistent with the results of many other previous studies mentioned before.
 Therefore, this paper uses SWT to detect Gaussianity in the new hybrid method hereafter.
 Note that "failing to reject the null hypothesis" is not the same as "accepting the null hypothesis."
 In such a case, it is still not exactly clear whether the null or alternative hypothesis is correct.
 For simplicity, this study interprets the null hypothesis to be that "the samples are from a population that follows a normal distribution."
 If the null hypothesis of SWT is not rejected then the samples are assumed to come from a Gaussian distribution.